satellite-image-deep-learning/techniques/README.md

 Generative Adversarial Networks, or GANS, can be used to translate images, e.g. from SAR to RGB.
 * [How to Develop a Pix2Pix GAN for Image-to-Image Translation](https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/) -> how to develop a Pix2Pix model for translating satellite photographs to Google map images.
 A good intro to GANS
 * [SAR to RGB Translation using CycleGAN](https://www.esri.com/arcgis-blog/products/api-python/imagery/sar-to-rgb-translation-using-cyclegan/) -> uses a CycleGAN model in the ArcGIS API for Python

+## Image registration
+Image registration is the process of transforming different sets of data into one coordinate system.
+Typical use is overlapping images taken at different times or with different cameras.
+* [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
+* Traditional approach -> define control points, employ RANSAC algorithm
+* [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the translation between two images with sub-pixel accuracy.
+Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
+* [cnn-registration](https://github.com/yzhq97/cnn-registration) -> A image registration method using convolutional neural network features written in Python2, Tensorflow 1.5

 ## Stereo imaging for terrain mapping & DEMs
 Measure surface contours.